SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 1.1 Problem Context

 The landscape of musical performance is often divided between the rigid structures of classical repertoire and the flexible demands of the "gigging" economy.
 Musicians performing at weddings, holiday events, or casual jam sessions frequently encounter a logistical bottleneck: the lack of bespoke arrangements for specific instrumentations.
-As noted by professional violinist KayCee Galano, while standard repertoire is accessible via libraries, specific requests (e.g., a pop song for a string quartet) often require manual arrangement or improvisation, creating a barrier for ensembles that rely on sheet music.
+As noted by one professional violinist participant, while standard repertoire is accessible via libraries, specific requests (e.g., a pop song for a string quartet) often require manual arrangement or improvisation, creating a barrier for ensembles that rely on sheet music.

 Furthermore, music educators face the challenge of bridging the gap between performance and composition for students.
 Arranging music requires a deep understanding of voice leading and harmonic function, skills that beginner musicians often lack.
 This creates an exclusion zone where only those with theoretical training can participate in the creative side of ensemble playing.